S48AHan/PokemonCardGame/README.md

 4. Run the app on the server by typing this command: npx parcel ./src/index.html
 5. Ctrl + click on the server link "http://localhost:1234" to open the app in your browser;
 6. Have fun!

-• The ./static folder is where you put the images and 3D models.

-• The the ./src/ is where you put your Javascript and CSS folders and files.